 How Data Quality Impacts Business

 The insights from data analysis are intended to inform decision-making and lead to better outcomes.
-When companies act on data analysis based on low-quality data, the results can range from bad to worse.
+Unfortunately, when companies act on data analysis based on low-quality data, the results can range from bad to worse.
 Losses can take the form of repair costs, lost assets, decreased customer satisfaction and loyalty, or damage to brand reputation.
-For example, poor data quality could result in a resort overbooking rooms or a retailer selling an item online that’s out of stock — or an organization could experience a catastrophic loss such as the destruction of the $125 million Mars Climate Orbiter in 1999 due to engineers not converting English units to metric.
+For example, poor data quality could result in a resort overbooking rooms or a retailer selling an item online that’s out of stock – or an organization could experience a catastrophic loss such as the destruction of the $125 million Mars Climate Orbiter in 1999 due to engineers not converting English units to metric.

 How to Improve Data Quality

 BI-Survey.com advises taking a holistic approach to managing data: